 |External Validity: Good.|

 Carcinoma of the prostate is the most common tumor in men in the United States (other than skin cancer), with an estimated 248,530 new cases and 34,130 deaths expected in 2021.
 A wide range of estimates of the impact of the disease are notable.
-The disease is histologically evident in as many as 34% of men in their fifth decade and in up to 70% of men aged 80 years and older.[2,3] Prostate cancer will be diagnosed in almost one-fifth of U.S. men compared with about 3% of men who will be expected to die of the disease.
+The disease is histologically evident in as many as 34% of men in their fifth decade and in up to 70% of men aged 80 years and older.[2,3] The lifetime risk of being diagnosed with prostate cancer for U.S. men is 12%, while the lifetime risk of dying from prostate cancer is 2.4%.
 The estimated reduction in life expectancy of men who die of prostate cancer is approximately 9 years.